machal/cssmine-content/content/css3-gradients.md

 }
 ```

-By defining repeating green stripes we are able to create a "target-like"
+By defining repeating green stripes we are able to create a “target-like”
 pattern.
 But watch out here!
 Some browsers such as Chrome or Firefox are
 currently not able to render these complicated gradients smoothly.
 As a result,
-the circle will be "pixelated".
+the circle will be “pixelated”.

 Browser Support
 ---------------